 We are pleased to welcome local children as well as the children of internationally mobile families.

 Continuity from Kindergarten to College

-SIS Swiss International School offers a single unified educational concept.
-With kindergarten, primary school, secondary school and college in one institution – sometimes even under the same roof –, we ensure a smooth transition from one educational level to the next.
+SIS Swiss International School offers a single unified learning concept – from kindergarten to primary school, to secondary and college level.
+Because we cater to all education levels, we can facilitate a seamless transition from one stage to the next.

-Our schools are part of the SIS Group, which has pioneered bilingual education since 1999.
-At present, more than 3.400 students attend one of our 16 schools in Switzerland, Germany and Brazil.
+Our schools are part of the SIS Group, which has been a pioneer in the bilingual education arena since 1999.
+At present, more than 3.800 students attend SIS schools at one of our 17 locations in Switzerland, Germany and Brazil.

-The SIS Swiss International School network ensures consistent quality standards; structures and processes at our various locations are continuously evaluated and developed further.
-Additionally, our international organisation provides teachers and students with a platform to exchange experiences and insights across national borders.
+The SIS Swiss International School network ensures consistently high-quality standards, as structures and processes at our facilities are evaluated, developed and enhanced on an ongoing basis.
+Plus, our international organisation provides teachers and students with a platform to exchange experiences and insights across borders.

-Moreover, SIS colleges are accredited IB World Schools, which makes them members of a world-renowned educational organisation.
+Moreover, SIS colleges are accredited IB World Schools – making them members of a world-renowned international educational organisation.

-SIS is a joint venture of Kalaidos Swiss Education Group and Klett Group Germany.
+SIS is a company of the Kalaidos Swiss Education Group